Alf-caput/git-handbook-ufv/notes.md

 git restore <file>
 ```

-Note: We can use the flags `-S` and `-W` to allow us to discard both staged and worktree changes of tracked files.
+Note: We can use the flags `--staged` and `--worktree` to allow us to discard both staged and worktree changes of tracked files.

-(In fact `git restore -S <file>` will work the same as git reset)

 Discard untracked files: